vantage-sh/docs.vantage.sh/docs/connecting_kubernetes.md

 ### Enabling a Prometheus Connection

-Vantage supports seeing Kubernetes costs via a direct Prometheus integration.
+Vantage supports seeing Kubernetes costs via a Prometheus integration.
+You can get started by following these [instructions](https://docs.vantage.sh/opencost/).

-!!! contribute "You'll need to contact Vantage support to get this up and running."
-Because of the bespoke setup that various organizations have around Prometheus, we recommend contacting either support@vantage.sh or booking a call with Sales to speak through how to get up and running with Prometheus.